NgoziEmeh/codechallenge2/README.md

 In the end, John will like to have 2 arrays:

-             1. One array containing all the 3 tips
+             1. One array containing all the 3 tips (one for each bill).